 June 09, 2021 10 min read

-Have you ever looked in the mirror and noticed your knees buckling unusually inwards?
+Have you ever noticed one or both of your knees buckling unusually inwards when you squat?
 If so, then pay attention because you could be dealing with a potentially debilitating condition called knee valgus.

-Knee valgus is sure to cause a cascade of pain and injuries that keep you out of the gym long-term and stunt your lifting progress.
+Knee valgus can cause a cascade of pain and injuries that keep you out of the gym and stunt your lifting progress.
 Protect yourself now by following our guide to knee valgus prevention.

 Even if you’ve never heard the term knee valgus before, odds are that you’ve seen it.
 Commonly referred to as knock knees and scientifically as genu valgum, knee valgus is a misalignment condition in which the knees visibly buckle or bend inwards.